 The simplest method is to use a device, with the COTS software, written specifically for the measurement device.
 It allows a user to setup a system and start taking data, in as short a period as possible.
 It may or may not do exactly what you want, with no ability to customize it, but it’s simple.

 Lots of devices, such as panel meters, allow you to collect useful data simply and visually.
 Many have a serial connection as either the main way to interface with the device, or as a option.
 Some of these devices come with software, which may or may not meet your needs, or come with no software at all.

 There are some other choices available.
 Some applications can act as a “bridge” between very flexible applications and very simple to use devices, that are not normally compatible.

 What if I need a flexible system?

 One of the most flexible programs ever written is Excel.
-The use of Excel, a commonly used spreadsheet program, allows a user with business software experience to setup Excel temperature measurement, collection, and display application; taking advantage of the macros and charting tools available within Excel.
+Excel, a commonly used spreadsheet program, allows a user with business software experience to setup data entry, processing, and display applications with little or no programming.
+These applications can take advantage of the macros and charting tools available within Excel.
 While this is not the simplest method, it allows a greater flexibility than COTS software, and a greater simplicity than using a software development environment.